RobbenP/radiationEmulator/README.md

 * Multiple devices can have the same start and end points, resulting in comparable measurements
 * No need for extra materials like print outs
 * More accurate (?)

+## Models EmulatedMeasurement and World

+### EmulatedMeasurement

+This class is used to store a measurement on a 2D coordinate, 2D because height feels like it's a bit irrelevant and would just add more innaccuracy.
+Made into a class instead of an array[3] because it makes it more expendable.

+### World

+This class stores a list of all the EmulatedMeasurements and a static field for the virtual world size.
+It also provides methods to get the distance between points in the world, to translate the real world coordinates to the coordinates in the virtual world and a method to calculate the measurement on a certain point.

+#### Calculating measurement

+For now it just calculates the distance between your location and the measurements and subtracts the distance from the measurement, if it's less than zero it becomes zero.

+This is probably not the right way to do it, but it provides a method which can always be altered in a later stage.